Tarik Yousef

 Tarik Yousef el-Magariaf is an economist who has worked as the chief executive of Silatech and as a member of the World Economic Forum's Global Agenda Council on the Arab World.
-He specialises in economies of the Arab world.
+He specializes in economies of the Arab world.

 Biography

 Education

 Yousef received his Ph.D. in Economics from Harvard University and his B.S. from the University of Oregon in Economics.

 Career

-Between 1998 and 2006, Yousef worked at Georgetown University, where he was Assistant Professor of Economics in the Edmund Walsh School of Foreign Service and Sheikh Al Salem Al Sabah Professor of Arab Studies at the Center for Contemporary Arab Studies.
+Dr. Tarik Yousef is an economist and academic who has worked in various academic and policy-making roles.
+Between 1998 and 2006, he served as an assistant professor of economics in the Edmund Walsh School of Foreign Service and Professor of Arab Studies at Georgetown University in Washington, D.C.

-Prior to joining Silatech in 2011, between 2007 and 2010 he served as the second dean of the Dubai School of Government (DSG), now known as Mohammed bin Rashid School of Government.
-DSG is a graduate school of public policy and international affairs.
-In late-2010, four out of the nine faculty members quit.
-This led to the end of Yousef's single term as Dean.
-DSG lost its academic accreditation and its Harvard affiliation.
+In 2007, he was appointed as the second dean of the Dubai School of Government (DSG), now known as the Mohammed bin Rashid School of Government, a graduate school of public policy and international affairs in Dubai.
+However, his tenure as Dean was short-lived, lasting only until 2010, when four of the nine faculty members resigned.
+Consequently, DSG lost its academic accreditation and its affiliation with Harvard University.

-During this period and up till present, Yousef has served as Senior Fellow at the Brookings Institution, where he co-founded with James Wolfensohn the Middle East Youth Initiative, an applied research and policy program.
+In 2011, Yousef joined Silatech, a social development organization focused on youth employment in the Arab world, as its CEO.
+In addition to his role at Silatech, Yousef has been a Senior Fellow at the Brookings Institution since 2007.
+He co-founded the Middle East Youth Initiative at Brookings Institution, an applied research and policy program aimed at addressing the challenges facing young people in the region, along with James Wolfensohn.